 - File copying: first and subsequent run

 - Launching applications: first and subsequent run

-Norton received a rating of fast for archiving and unarchiving, installing and uninstalling applications, and launching applications on its first run.
+Norton received a rating of fast for installing applications.
 All other tasks were very fast.
-Although not the best against other antivirus competitors included in this test, it still has very little impact.
+Overall, Norton was around the middle of the results.
 Webroot was not part of the AV-Comparatives test.

 Although Webroot prides itself on speed, it uses more resources when performing scans compared to Norton.
-Its scans only go a fraction of the depth of those performed by Norton.
+Its scans only go a fraction of the depth of those performed by Norton as it only scans files that have changed since Webroot last scanned them.
 Norton is my winner in this round.

 So, what exactly are you getting for your money?
 This section will delve into what both companies offer in terms of additional features, which are important for giving you ultimate protection online.

 - Cloud backup 50GB

 - Lightning-fast scans

 - 25GB of secure online storage

 50GB cloud backup: Store and protect important files and documents against failures, stolen devices, and ransomware with secure cloud backup.